RomanRumba/TOL-202M/README.md

 # TÖL-202M Þýðendur

+## Verkefni 4 - Assigned: 03.06.2020 Due: 03.27.2020
+Bottom-up compiler.
+Counts three steps.
+The compiler should parse, generate intermediate code and then generare final code so there are three steps being performed and each may get a separate grade, but more likely they all get the same grade.

 ## Verkefni 3 - Assigned: 02.21.2020 Due: 03.06.2020
 Code generator.
 Counts two steps.
 Estimated two weeks.
 The code generator contains both an intermediate code generator and a final code generator.
 Note that the final code generator can be reused